sourcegraph/sourcegraph-public-snapshot/doc/cli/quickstart.md

 Once complete, you should have two new environment variables set: `SRC_ENDPOINT` and `SRC_ACCESS_TOKEN`.

-> NOTE: If you are running `src login` through a proxy, you may have further requirements.
-Contact support at support@sourcegraph.com

 ## Run a code search

 Searching is performed using the [`src search`](references/search.md) command.
 For example, to search for `ResolveRepositories` in the `src` repository, you can run: